Your cart is currently empty!

 The best way to determine this is to check with your local permitting office or fire inspector.

-Can You Use LED Lights in a Paint Booth or Blast Booth?
+Using LED Lights in a Paint Booth or Blast Booth

-Yes, we have many LED Explosion Proof lights that are designed to be used in paint booths.
+Yes, we have many explosion-proof lights that are designed to be used in paint booths.
 If you have fluorescent explosion-proof lights, you can retrofit them with magnetic LED strips.
 We have an entire range of retrofit tubes and magnetic strip retrofit kits designed to replace fluorescent bulbs.

-No. Vapor-proof light fixture keeps the outside environment from entering into the fixture.
+Vapor-proof fixtures keep the outside environment from entering into the fixture.
 This gas or vapor could shorten the life of the fixture.
 Never use it in place of an explosion-proof light.

 In the case of non-explosive water-born vapors, then you could use a vapor-proof fixture.
 We recommend you contact your local city, town, or county engineering office first.
 And ask them what is or isn’t allowed within their jurisdiction.

-What Classification of Lighting’s Needed for LED Paint Booth Lights and Blast Room Lighting?
+Classifications of Lighting Needed for LED Paint Booth Lights

 To answer this, we recommend you ask your city, county, or town fire department.

 There is one safe answer though.
-Class 1 Division 1 Lighting (C1D1) is meant for the harshest of explosive environments.
-It is a safer option than Class 1 Division 2 lights (C1D2),
+Class 1 Division 1 (C1D1) is meant for the harshest of explosive environments.
+It is a safer option than Class 1 Division 2 (C1D2),

-What Is the Difference Between Class 1 Division 1 and Class 1 Division 2 in Pain Booth Lighting?
+Difference Between Class 1 Division 1 and Class 1 Division 2 in Paint Booth Lighting?

 A word of caution – don’t assume that C1D2 applies because the paint booth is not used ‘all the time’.
 When in use, the conditions of C1D1 exist, and that should be the way you approach this decision